floodlight/loxigen/README.md

 LoxiGen is a tool that generates OpenFlow protocol libraries for a number of languages.
-It is composed of a frontend that parses wire protocol descriptions and a backend for each supported language (currently C and Python, with Java on the way).
+It is composed of a frontend that parses wire protocol descriptions and a backend for each supported language (currently C, Python, and Java, with an auto-generated wireshark dissector in Lua on the way).

 Prerequisites
 =============